henrywu2019/BentoML/docs/source/deployment/azure_functions.rst

 Azure Functions is an event driven, compute-on-demand cloud service offered by Microsoft.
-Its serverless execution model along with the ability to bring your own container allow users deploy a BentoML API server with full functionality that scales base on usage.
+Its serverless execution model along with the ability to bring your own container allow users deploy a Kappa API server with full functionality that scales base on usage.

 In this guide, it will deploy an IrisClassifier BentoService to Azure Functions, make a